edchengg/easyproject/mt_training/README.md

 # MT Training

-- We fixed an error in the Huggingface NLLB tokenization implementation in 'tokenization_nllb.py' (Line 404).
+- Please use the updated transformers library as it fixed an issue with NLLB-200 tokenization